martinvillysson/StreamMaster/src/StreamMaster.Docs/streammaster/docs/en/Docs.md

 👉 [Join StreamMaster Discord](https://discord.gg/gFz7EtHhG2) 👈

-We’re here to help, and you’ll find an active community of developers and users.
+We're here to help, and you'll find an active community of developers and users.
 Feel free to ask questions, report issues, or discuss new ideas for improving StreamMaster!